World Car of the sixtiesis the Fiat 124 and derivatives (production peaked in the '70s and '80s).

 In February 1971, Tofas in Turkey began building the Murat 124, renamed Serce by the middle of the 80s.

-Finally, in the autumn of 1985, Premier in India built the 118 NE, based on the 124 with a Nissan engine, in the mid of the 90s accompanied by the 138 D with Diesel engine.
+Finally, in the autumn of 1985, Premier in India built the 118 NE, based on the 124 with a Nissan engine, in the mid of the 90s accompanied by the 1.38 D with FNM Diesel engine.
+By 1997 it was renamed Viceroy.

 Please have your comments.